Tire Pressure Monitoring Systems (TPMS): Internal vs External Sensors

 A single PSI drop can decrease fuel economy by 0.2% and significantly increase braking distance.
 According to the NHTSA, properly inflated tires can save you up to $0.11 per gallon at the pump.
 These aren't just theoretical numbers; they are the difference between a controlled stop and a hydroplaning incident on a wet highway.

-Critical Failures in Pressure Management
+Pressure Management Risks

 The biggest mistake drivers make is treating TPMS as a substitute for a manual gauge.
 Sensors can fail, batteries die, and environmental factors can skew readings.
 I frequently encounter owners of vehicles like the Toyota RAV4 or Ford F-150 who ignore a TPMS light, assuming it’s a "ghost" error caused by cold weather.
 This complacency is where the danger lies.